InfiniteRacer/Airline-Booking-System/FEATURES.md

 # User Portal:
 #----------------------------------------------------------------------
 #
+# - Create a User Profile
 # - Can view saved flights
 # - Can search saved flights
 # - Advanced Search For Flights (Filter by Prices and Plane Type)
-# - Create a User Profile
+# - Earn Points When Booking Flights (Based off distance of flight)
 #
 #----------------------------------------------------------------------
 # Upcoming Features / Being Developed: